Julia Harwood Caverno: Career

 From 1887 to 1893 Caverno taught Latin and Greek at the Grant Collegiate Institute, Chicago.
 In 1893 she joined Smith College as a lecturer in Greek.
 In 1905 she was promoted to full professorship.
 In 1912 she was promoted to the Head of Greek, a position she held until her retirement as John M. Green Professor in 1931.

 In 1905 she was the only woman selected to be on the founding committee of the Classical Association of New England.
 She was President of CANE for the year 1926-7.
 In her presidential address, she stated that:

 Most of us are humanists also.
 We not only believe that the proper study of mankind is man, but that the verb "to teach" takes two accusatives, one of the person and the other of the thing.
 And woe to him who forgets either of those objects!

 From 1914-37 she was a member of the Managing Committee of the American School of Classical Studies at Athens.
 Her academic career was devoted to the teaching and promotion of Greek, as well as editing the Journal of Smith College Classical Studies from 1920-31.

 Caverno published on the role of the messenger in Greek tragedy and on Homer, but published more widely on the teaching of Greek in universities.
 She was concerned with how the study of Greek could be promoted across all stages of education, and particularly how acting and drama could help students understand Greek literature.

 Caverno died at her home in Northampton on 4 February 1949.
-In her obituary in the ASCSA Report of that year, her colleague from Smith, Agnes Vaughn, wrote:
+In her obituary in the ASCSA Report of that year, her colleague from Smith, Agnes Carr Vaughan, wrote:

 No tribute to Miss Caverno is complete without calling attention to those qualities of mind and heart which made her name a legend on the Smith campus and elsewhere.
 Her sense of values, her keen judgement, and above all her inimitable humour and wise acceptance of life caused young and old alike to seek her counsel.
 She belonged to a great generation of teachers, and the world is the poorer for their passing.